bk211/RLE-Image-Compression/README.md

 <br> such as "quit", "save"

 # Compatibility
- Make, glut.h needed to run makefile, the program does not run on windows environnement, (due to glut.h dependencies that I'm to lazy to fix).
+ Make, glut.h are needed to run makefile, the program does not run on windows environnement, (due to glut.h dependencies that I'm to lazy to fix).
  <br> Seriously, who use windows?